AscendingPassage.com HOME PAGE.

 The dwelling-places of the Apis in the grim darkness beneath the

-Memphite Saqqara desert, are, as all the world knows, monster coffins of black
+Memphite Saqqara desert are, as all the world knows, monster coffins of black

 granite ranged in catacombs (the Serapeum), hot and stifling as eternal stoves.